Existence and convergence of the length-preserving elastic flow of clamped curves: Short time existence

-We will denote by $T$ the \emph{existence time} and by $M$ the \emph{contraction radius}.
-Although they shall be specified later on, we will always assume the a priori bounds $M\in (0,M_0]$ and $T\in (0,T_0]$ for finite $0<M_0, T_0<\infty$. {Later we will choose a specific reference flow $\bar{f}$, see \Cref{def:referenceSol}.}
+We denote by $T$ the \emph{existence time} and by $M$ the \emph{contraction radius.} Since we take $T,M>0$ small later on, it is no restriction to only consider $T,M\leq 1$.
+Later, we choose a specific reference flow $\bar{f}$, see \Cref{def:referenceSol}.